metno/S-ENDA-dataaccess/report/evaluation.md

-# Evaluation of DAP and Zarr with object store backend.
+# Evaluation of data access services
+The focus of the evaulation has been on data access for streaming raw datasets, and two candidates have been evaulauted: OPeNDAP and Zarr via object stores.

 Evaluated against these criterias: https://s-enda-documentation.readthedocs.io/en/latest/architecture.html#s-enda-data-access-service-c4-diagrams